Maternal and Pediatric Infectious Disease Branch (MPIDB)

 • Franklin Yates, Medical Officer

-Main Research Areas: Adolescent HIV prevention and treatment; adult and pediatric infectious diseases; emerging infectious diseases; viral hepatitis prevention and treatment in children and pregnant persons
+Main Research Areas: Adolescent HIV prevention and treatment; adult and pediatric infectious diseases; emerging infectious diseases; viral hepatitis prevention and treatment in children and pregnant women

 Highlights